A New Challenge (11)

 Illustration: wallpaperaccess.com

-In this way we can approach any contradiction.
-The word light is meaningless if we do not know what darkness is.[3]
-However, each of us knows from our own experience that the light of the day always turns into the darkness of the night.
-Together they form a 24-hour cycle and from that point of view light and darkness form a whole, where one cannot exist without the other.
-On their own, they are meaningless words that only acquire meaning through the presence of their opposite.
-And here we immediately see that the two components of any contradiction arise simultaneously at the moment when we begin to name things and events.
+In this way we can approach any contradistinction.
+The word light is meaningless if we have never experienced darkness, or if darkness is the only thing we know, like people who are born blind, for instance.[3]
+However, most of us know from experience that the light of day always turns into the darkness of night.
+Together they continuously change into one another, and from that point of view light and darkness form a whole, like the black and white fishes in the yinyang symbol.
+On their own, they are meaningless words that acquire meaning only through the presence of their opposite.
+And here we immediately see that the two components of any contradistinction arise simultaneously at the moment when we begin to name and define things and events.

 Finally, the number 11 can be seen as a connecting factor between the perfect number 10 and sacred number 12.
-The double ‘1’ indicates that both components of a contradiction weigh equally and can be reversed like the yin-yang symbol.
-Therefore both perfection and holiness consist of white and black, positive and negative, good and evil.
+The double ‘1’ indicates that both components of a contradistinction weigh equally and are both necessary for balance.
+Therefore it can be said that both perfection and holiness consist of white and black, positive and negative, good and evil.
 Once that is understood, there is no more anxiety.

 Here endeth my ode to the fool’s number 11.